dentarg/auth0-blog/_posts/2017-12-05-why-every-business-needs-two-factor-authentication-security.markdown

 Companies like LinkedIn, Google and Twitter decided that they needed extra layers of security to strengthen passwords and protect their users' data.
 The solution: two-factor authentication (2FA).

+{% include tweet_quote.html quote_text="Even your mom can try hacking your Facebook account." %}

 ## Two-Factor Authentication Adds the Extra Security You Need

 If you have logged into Facebook, Twitter, or Google within the past few years, you have come across two-factor authentication.